11/26/2024

 President and CEO

 Absolutely.
 That's one thing we really focus on to do.
-First of all, for example, we already introduced our software stack to many people and more importantly, we already show some of our important customers that using our software stack which is designed for level four, we can easily in less than two months adopt it to the level two plus type of sensor configuration.
-So that adaptation, quick adaptation from level four to level two plus really help customers to understand using our software they can easily and also they can of course they can easily move from level two plus to level three and level four.
-And that is important because that really significantly reduce their software investment.
-That's one.
+First of all, for example, We already introduced our software stack to many people.
+And more importantly, we already showed some of our important customers that using our software stack, which is designed for level 4, we can easily, in less than two months, adopt it to the level 2 plus type of sensor configuration. a quick adaptation from level four to level two plus really help customer to understand using our software they can easily, and also they can of course, they can easily move from level two plus to level three and level four.
+And that is important because that really significantly reduce their software investment, that's one.
 Two, we also have a business model to enable our customer by licensing whatever software module they think that they can leverage.
-For example, we knew that we are doing quite well on the perception side and we definitely believe that we are one of the few really demoing using HDMAP instead of HDMAP to do a perception and driving.
+For example, we knew that we are doing quite well on the perception side.
+And we definitely believe that we are one of the few really demoing using HD map to do a perception and driving.
 And those kind of function features are very welcome.
-So we are helping out if any customer want to use those function features, we are open to license and helping them to integrate to their other software stack.
-So I think the combination that we have our own software that is scalable from level two to level four and also we are willing to license IP that can help our customer.
-I think those are two areas we can definitely help our customer to speed up the software development.
+So if any customer wants to use those function features, we are open to license and helping them to integrate to their other software stack.
+So I think the combination that we have our own software that is scalable from the level two to level four And also, we are willing to license IP that can help our customer.
+I think those are two areas we can definitely help our customer to speed up their software development.

 speaker